Ipotrick/Daxa/wiki/Bindless.md

 > Daxa default enables the glsl extension [GL_EXT_samplerless_texture_functions](https://github.com/KhronosGroup/GLSL/blob/master/extensions/ext/GL_EXT_samplerless_texture_functions.txt).
 This ext defines overloads for all texture access functions that do not require a sampler to only take in a textureDIMENSION instead.

 For each image access, the image view ID must be cast to the corresponding GLSL type with Daxa's macros.
 Daxa defines macros for all normal image/texture/sampler types and even for some commonly used extensions like 64-bit images.

-You do NOT need to interact with any binding logic.
-No descriptor sets, descriptor layouts, pipeline layouts binding, set numbers, or shader reflection.
-Daxa Ddes all the descriptor management behind the scenes.

-When an image or image view is created, the image views are immediately added to the bindless table.
-When an image (-view) gets destroyed it is removed from the table.
-Note that resource destruction is deferred to the end of all currently running GPU work, so you do not need to write a zombie queue or similar in most cases.

 ### GLSL Annotations For Images